canonical/ubuntu-pro-client/docs/tutorials/create_a_fips_docker_image.md

 The Ubuntu One account functions as a Single Sign On, so once logged in we can go straight to the Ubuntu Advantage dashboard at [ubuntu.com/advantage](https://ubuntu.com/advantage).
 Then we should see a list of our subscriptions (including the free for personal use subscription) in the left-hand column.
 Click on the subscription that you wish to use for this tutorial if it is not already selected.
 On the right we will now see the details of our subscription including our secret token under the "Subscription" header next to the "🔗" symbol.

+> **Note**
-> Warning: The UA token should be kept secret.
+> The UA token should be kept secret.
 It is used to uniquely identify your Ubuntu Advantage subscription.

 ## Step 2: Create a UA Attach Config file